Master of Science in Nursing—Family Nurse Practitioner Program

-A Master of Science in Nursing - Family Nurse Practitioner is an advanced-level postgraduate degree for registered nurses and is considered an entry-level degree for nurse educators and managers.
-The FNP curriculum begins with MSN degree core courses that focus on nursing theory, research, leadership, professional development, healthcare policy and informatics in healthcare.
+A Master of Science in Nursing—Family Nurse Practitioner is an advanced-level postgraduate degree.
+The FNP curriculum includes courses that focus on nursing theory, research, leadership, professional development, healthcare policy, and informatics in healthcare.

-The FNP track will further prepare to expand your professional nursing practice and knowledge as you prepare for the National Certification as a family nurse practitioner.
+The FNP track will further expand your professional nursing practice and clinical knowledge to prepare you for National Certification as a family nurse practitioner.

 Applicants should have an unencumbered RN license, a BSN from an accredited school of nursing, and a cumulative grade point average of 3.0 on a 4.0 scale.
 All applicants will also be required to have an in-person or on-phone interview.

 An essay is required for admissions.
 Find out more about the admissions process and essay.

 Application Deadline: To be determined once our 2021–2022 Academic Calendar is announced.

 - Prepares student for the Advanced Practice Registered Nurse (APRN) national certification exam